mehulagg/gitlab/doc/development/sidekiq_debugging.md

 Connections in the diagram are only drawn for the left-most elements for better readability.

 Queues are furthermore grouped into **queue groups** based on the workloads they represent.
-How queues are mapped to priorities and clusters is well explained in [this issue](https://gitlab.com/gitlab-org/gitlab/issues/32258) and the related links, but to summarize:
+How queues are mapped to queue groups is described in [Run multiple Sidekiq processes](../administration/operations/extra_sidekiq_processes.md).

-- all Sidekiq clusters are configured with a particular **priority configuration** (i.e. scaled according to a particular work load, such as "mostly CPU bound" or "mostly I/O bound")
-- each queue is then mapped to a priority configuration, either directly, or if there is no explicit mapping, to `besteffort`

-These configurations and mappings are defined in [this file](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/blob/master/tools/sidekiq-config/sidekiq-queue-configurations.libsonnet).

-All workers within a cluster will execute any job from the queues that they read from.
+We furthermore assign production nodes to run Sidekiq clusters based on their particular resource requirements.
+This mapping is defined in [`sidekiq-queue-configurations.libsonnet`](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/blob/master/tools/sidekiq-config/sidekiq-queue-configurations.libsonnet).

-### The `sidekiq-cluster` script
+#### The `sidekiq-cluster` script

-To implement a multi-process / clustered setup such as for the environments mentioned above we use a GitLab EE specific script that is part of the Omnibus packages: [`sidekiq-cluster`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee%2Flib%2Fgitlab%2Fsidekiq_cluster.rb).
-It's a wrapper around Sidekiq, and its main function is to do the following:
+When running multiple Sidekiq processes, we use a coordinator script called [`sidekiq-cluster`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee%2Flib%2Fgitlab%2Fsidekiq_cluster.rb).
+Its main function is to do the following:

-- provide a CLI component that takes a grouped list of queues and other options as arguments
-- interpret and map command line options to Sidekiq options and provide reasonable defaults
+- Interpret and map command line options supported by Sidekiq and forward them.
+- Interpret and map command line options specific to queue grouping.
-- for every queue group, do:
+- For every queue group identified:
-  - spawn `bundle exec sidekiq` with the queues for that group
+  - Fork off a new Sidekiq process configured with the queues for that group.
-  - set the concurrency level for that process to `num_queues+1`, or `max_concurrency`, whichever is smaller
+  - Set an appropriate concurrency level for that process.
-  - spawn a supervisor thread that will await the child process
+  - Spawn a supervisor thread that will await the child process.
-- enter a loop that continuously polls for all child processes to be alive, and exit if one of them dies
+- Enter a loop that continuously polls for all child processes to be alive, and shut down the cluster if any of them stops running.

-For instance, `$ee/bin/sidekiq-cluster a b,c` will spawn 2 Sidekiq processes (say P1 and P2) with the following settings:
+For instance, `bin/sidekiq-cluster a b,c` will spawn two Sidekiq processes (say `P1` and `P2`) with the following settings:

-P1:
+`P1`:

 - queues: `a`
 - concurrency: `2`

-P2:
+`P2`:

 - queues: `b`, `c`
 - concurrency: `3`

-### Metrics
+### Sidekiq metrics

-We currently track Sidekiq metrics in prometheus in 3 different places:
+We currently track Sidekiq metrics in Prometheus in three different places:

-1. [prometheus-app](https://prometheus-app.gprd.gitlab.net) contains `sidekiq_` metrics that are specific to application code executing in Sidekiq workers, most importantly anything we export through our [sidekiq middleware](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fsidekiq_middleware%2Fmetrics.rb).
-Anything that measure per-worker metrics or anything that would rely on the process or thread that is executing our jobs needs to go here.
+1. [`prometheus-app`](https://prometheus-app.gprd.gitlab.net) contains `sidekiq_` metrics that are specific to application code executing in Sidekiq workers, most importantly anything we export through our [Sidekiq middleware](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fsidekiq_middleware%2Fmetrics.rb).
+Anything that measures per-worker metrics or that relies on the process or thread that is executing jobs needs to go here.
-1. [prometheus-main](https://prometheus.gprd.gitlab.net) contains `sidekiq_` metrics that track general infrastructure and cluster health and which have meaning outside of the application context.
+1. [`prometheus-main`](https://prometheus.gprd.gitlab.net) contains `sidekiq_` metrics that track general infrastructure and cluster health and which have meaning outside of the application context.
-1. [gitlab-exporter](https://gitlab.com/gitlab-org/gitlab-exporter) contains a Sidekiq specific endpoint that prometheus can scrape for metrics.
-This mostly exists for customers running self-managed environments and should not be used to expose metrics for gitlab.com.
+1. [`gitlab-exporter`](https://gitlab.com/gitlab-org/gitlab-exporter) contains a Sidekiq specific endpoint that Prometheus can scrape for metrics.
+This mostly exists for customers running self-managed environments and should not be used to expose metrics for `gitlab.com`.

-_Note that for the staging environment of gitlab.com, metrics are available on dedicated Prometheus servers ([main](https://prometheus.gstg.gitlab.net) and [app](https://prometheus-app.gstg.gitlab.net))._
+_Note that for the staging environment of `gitlab.com`, metrics are available on dedicated Prometheus servers ([main](https://prometheus.gstg.gitlab.net) and [app](https://prometheus-app.gstg.gitlab.net))._

 In `development` mode, all web-app metrics can be fetched from the `/-/metrics` endpoint, however, the Sidekiq middleware will not export metrics by default.
 You can enable it in `gitlab.yml` by enabling the `sidekiq_exporter`: